sitandr/conchord/README.md

 ## Colors

-Customize the colors of chord elements. `create-chordgen` accepts the `colors` dictionary with following possible fields:
+Customize the colors of chord elements. `new-chordgen` accepts the `colors` dictionary with following possible fields:
   - `grid`: color of grid, default is `gray.darken(20%)`
   - `open`: color of circles for open strings, default is `black`
   - `muted`: color of crosses for muted strings, default is `black`